 It is believed that Djoser managed to extend and strengthen his rule and reach as far as Aswan, the First Cataract (later the official southern boundary of Egypt).
 During his reign, Egypt was politically stable, with a flourishing economy.

-At the same time, however, it is also known that for seven years in a row, the Nile River had failed to rise high enough to irrigate the fields, which in consequence, his people experienced the devastation of crops and starvation.
-Djoser had to act quickly, so he consulted his chief advisor Imhotep about the source of the inundation, who, in turn, discovered that Hapi (Hapy), the early Egyptian god of the Nile and the spirit of the inundation lived in twin caverns located under the island of Elephantine.
-When it was time for the Nile to rise, the floodwaters were controlled by the ram god Khnum, who alone could unbolt the door of the caverns.
+At the same time, however, it is also known that for seven years in a row, the Nile River had failed to rise high enough to irrigate the fields, and in consequence, his people experienced the devastation of crops and starvation.
+Djoser had to act quickly, so he consulted his chief advisor Imhotep about the source of the inundation, who, in turn, discovered that Hapi (Hapy), the early Egyptian god of the Nile and the spirit of the inundation, lived in twin caverns located under the island of Elephantine.
+When it was time for the Nile to rise, the ram god Khnum controlled the floodwaters, who alone could unbolt the door of the caverns.
 When Djoser heard this, he made lavish offerings to Khnum.

 The Famine Stela, mentioning Djoser.
 Image credit: Morburre - CC BY-SA 3.0

 The Pharaoh Djoser is associated with a massive and innovative structure known as the Step Pyramid.
-Imhotep who primarily supported his building project, the Pharaoh's genius designer, and his vizier, who decided to build a gigantic stone mastaba.
-Still, at some point, during construction, they made another mastaba on top of the first, and then yet another on top of the second.
+Imhotep primarily supported his building project, the Pharaoh's genius designer, and his vizier, who decided to build a gigantic stone mastaba.
+During the construction, they made another mastaba on top of the first and another on top of the second.
 They continued this process until they had enlarged the structure into the world's first pyramid.
-It was what we now call a "step pyramid," made of limestone.
+It was called a "step pyramid," made of limestone.